raspberrypilearning/pico-probe/en/step_4.md

 --- task ---

-Continuously take readings from the soil probe, print them to the Shell, and pause briefly before the next reading.
+Continuously take readings from the soil probe.
+Print them to the Shell, and pause briefly before the next reading.

 --- code ---
 ---